iRONStoolbox/iRONStoolbox/README.md

 In the section **B - Implementation** you can start with the Notebook **iRONS/Notebooks/B - Implementation/1.b.
 Bias correction of weather forecasts.ipynb**

 🚨 Note in the section **B - Implementation** the Notebook **iRONS/Notebooks/B - Implementation/1.a.
-Downloading ensemble weather forecasts.ipynb** needs to be run locally after installing iRONS.
+Downloading ensemble weather forecasts.ipynb** can only be run locally after installing iRONS.

 ## Installing